bungferdly/NoteApp-RN/README.md

 ```

 ### Features
+- Organized files & folders
 - Do RESTful API with a single action
-- Can do both promise & redux when calling API
+- Can do both promise & redux when calling API (without redux-saga or redux-thunk)
 - Automatic show loading, error, or success without overload the screen
 - Automatic switch between login and app screen
 - Automatic handle session expired